Just for Laughs: Sale to ICM Partners, Bell and the Molson family

 On October 18, 2017, festival president and founder Gilbert Rozon resigned from his position following allegations of sexual misconduct.
 Rozon later announced that he would sell the festival.
 As per a partnership with the conglomerate, Quebecor was given right of first refusal to counter competing offers.
 The company, however, declined.
 On March 21, 2018, it was announced that the entire company would be acquired by a partnership between U.S.-based talent agency ICM Partners and Ontario comedian Howie Mandel.
 In their announcement of the purchase, it was stated that Just for Laughs would remain based in Montreal (with Mandel considering the event to be a key component of local culture), and that there would be no changes in its management or operations.
 It was also stated that the partnership was seeking other local partners.
-Quebecor subsequently announced that it would become a "founding partner" of Le Grand Montréal Comédie Fest—a competing event (which lasted 2 years) that has been established by a group of Quebecois comedians as a competitor in the wake of the Rozon scandal.
+Quebecor subsequently announced that it would become a "founding partner" of Le Grand Montréal Comédie Fest—a competing event established by a group of Quebecois comedians as a competitor in the wake of the Rozon scandal.
+Le Grand Montréal Comédie Fest ran for two years.

 In May 2018, La Presse reported that the partnership planned to sell a 51% stake in Just for Laughs to Bell Canada and Evenko (an event management company owned by the Montreal Canadiens' ownership group Groupe CH, in turn owned by the Molson family), so that the event would remain majority-owned by Canadian interests and remain eligible for government tax credits.
 On June 7, 2018, Just For Laughs confirmed that Bell Media and Groupe CH had acquired stakes in the festival.

 In July 2022, Just for Laughs announced a line-up of 62 comedians that will be featured in the Montreal festival that will run from July 13 to 31st.
 This festival also marks the 40th anniversary of Just for Laughs.

+2024 cancellation and uncertain future

+On March 5, 2024, it was announced the 2024 edition of the Just for Laughs festival had been canceled as Groupe Juste pour rire tried to avoid bankruptcy.
+The organizers attributed lost revenues during the COVID-19 pandemic, streaming services, and reduced budgets at networks to the company's collapse.
+A month later, it was exposed that the company was $22.5 million in debt, with an additional $3.4 million on top of that owed to various creditors.
+It was also revealed the festival lost $800,000 in an email phishing scheme in 2023.

+In May, Just for Laughs announced that it was selling some of its assets to ComediHa!, a company which organizes similar comedy festivals in other Quebec cities.
+In an interview in July, ComediaHa!'s CEO, Sylvain Parent-Bédard, reported that the company plans to keep the Just For Laughs and Juste Pour Rire brands for the festivals, and use the ComediHa! brand for musicals, theatre, TV, and scripted shows.